Frevoste/ContactList/README.md

 # ContactList
 Backend application with REST API architecture created using ASP.NET Core.
+It allows customer to create contact list for organization which can be seen by every participating person.
+And can be edited only by authorized users.
 ## Table of contents
 * [Classes and Methods](#class-methods)
 * [Libraries](#libraries)